Jules478/philosophers_Tester/README.md

 Simply drop the shell script file wherever your philo executable is and run it.
 The tester will create the files it requires and cleans them up when it is finished.
 A trace file is produced during the test and any test failures will have their input and a brief explanation of what caused the failure sent to the trace.
 This file will not be overwritten on subsequent runs so a constant log of issues is kept.

+To test the bonus program, simply use philo_bonus.sh instead.
+The trace will be saved to the same file and the headers will specify that the trace is for the bonus version.

 > [!NOTE]
 > Some tests may take a while to complete.
 There is a built-in feature to detect potential infinite loops within the program.
 A test should hang for no longer than 20 seconds.